Titanium disulfide: Intercalation

 LiTiS_{2} is generally described as Li^{+}[TiS_{2}^{−}].
 During the intercalation and deintercalation, a range of stoichimetries are produced with the general formul Li_{x}TiS_{2} (x < 1).
 During intercalation, the interlayer spacing expands (the lattice "swells") and the electrical conductivity of the material increases.
 Intercalation is facilitated because of the weakness of the interlayer forces as well as the susceptibility of the Ti(IV) centers toward reduction.
 Intercalation can be conducted by combining a suspension of the disulfide material and a solution of the alkali metal in anhydrous ammonia.
 Alternatively solid TiS_{2} reacts with the alkali metal upon heating.

 The Rigid-Band Model (RBM), which assumes that electronic band structure does not change with intercalation, describes changes in the electronic properties upon intercalation.

 Deintercalation is the opposite of intercalation; the cations diffuse out from between the layers.
 This process is associated with recharging a Li/TiS_{2} battery.
 Intercalation and deintercalation can be monitored by cyclic voltammetry.
 The microstructure of the titanium disulfide greatly affects the intercalation and deintercalation kinetics.
 Titanium disulfide nanotubes have a higher uptake and discharge capacity than the polycrystalline structure.
 The higher surface area of the nanotubes is postulated to provide more binding sites for the anode ions than the polycrystalline structure.

 Material properties

 Formally containing the d^{0} ion Ti^{4+} and closed shell dianion S^{2−}, TiS_{2} is essentially diamagnetic.
-Its magnetic susceptibility is 9 x 10^{−6} emu/mol, the value being sensitive to stoichiometry.
+Its magnetic susceptibility is 9 × 10^{−6} emu/mol, the value being sensitive to stoichiometry.
 Titanium disulfide is a semimetal, meaning there is small overlap of the conduction band and valence band.